lauripe/lauripe.github.io/docs/_posts/2022-04-29-security-basics-h5.markdown

 ---

 ## Historical BTC course
 I used [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD/) as a source to get answers on possible wins and losses.
 Yahoos data starts from 2014, so the early years of bitcoin aren't included.

-- At the time of writing 2022-04-29 the course of BTC-USD was around 38 547
+At the time of writing 2022-04-29 the course of BTC-USD was around 38 547.
-- Lowest in Yahoos recorded history was on 2015-01-14 with the value of 178
-- Highest on 2021-11-08 with the value of 67 566

 ### Hypothetical returns on investing 1000 $

 __Best scenario__
 - Buy at 2015-01-15 with price of 209.843994140625